-On October 5, 2021, we entered into a Credit Agreement with a group of lenders led by JPMorgan.
+On October 5, 2021, we entered into a Credit Agreement, as amended on June 6, 2022 and further amended on November 17, 2022, with a group of lenders led by JPMorgan.
 The Credit Agreement provides for a five-year, senior secured revolving credit facility of \$100.0 million with a sub-facility for letters of credit in the aggregate amount of up to \$10.0 million.
-Future borrowings under the JPMorgan Credit Facility will bear interest, at our election, at an annual rate of either (a) LIBOR plus a percentage spread (ranging from 1.75% to 2.50%) or (b) an alternate base rate (as described in the Credit Agreement) plus a percentage spread (ranging from 0.75% to 1.50%), in each case based on our total net leverage ratio.
+Future borrowings under the JPMorgan Credit Facility will bear interest, at our election, at an annual rate based on either (a) an adjusted secured overnight financing rate (SOFR, as described in the Credit Agreement) plus a percentage spread (ranging from 1.75% to 2.50%) or (b) an alternate base rate (as described in the Credit Agreement) plus a percentage spread (ranging from 0.75% to 1.50%), in each case based on our total net leverage ratio.
 In addition, a commitment fee accrues with respect to the unused amount of the JPMorgan Credit Facility at an annual rate ranging from 0.25% to 0.40%, based on our total net leverage ratio.
 Subject to certain exceptions, our total net leverage ratio as of the end of each fiscal quarter may not exceed 3.50 to 1.00.
-We were in compliance with all of the covenants as of September 30, 2022.
+We were in compliance with all of the covenants as of March 31, 2023.

-As of September 30, 2022, no amounts have been borrowed under the JPMorgan Credit Facility.
+As of March 31, 2023, no amounts have been borrowed under the JPMorgan Credit Facility.